HEMODYNAMIC MONITORING AT YOUR FINGERTIPS

 Where non-invasive continuous technology improves the outcome.

-Therefore the CNAP® Monitor HD is the ideal tool for personalized fluid management in low and moderate risk cases.
+Therefore the CNAP® Monitor is the ideal tool for personalized fluid management in low and moderate risk cases.

 “Full characterization of fluid responsiveness requires consideration of the type, amount and timing of fluid as well as the expected change in stroke volume.
 The best method of measuring fluid responsiveness is a continuous or rapidly repeatable measure of stroke volume.[…] Alternative methods for predicting fluid responsiveness include stroke volume variation (SVV), pulse pressure variation (PPV), systolic pressure variation (SPV), and (in certain mechanically ventilated patients) end-expiratory occlusion test and respiratory systolic variation test.”
 (4)